- BS, National Taiwan University

 Dr. Cheng received his Bachelor of Science degree in Physical Therapy from National Taiwan University in Taipei, Taiwan; his post-professional Master of Science degree in Orthopedic Physical Therapy from MGH Institute of Health Professions, Boston, Massachusetts; and his Doctor of Science degree in Rehabilitation Science/Applied Kinesiology from Boston University in Boston, Massachusetts.

-Dr. Cheng is the course leader for these courses: PHT 6700 Evidence-based Practice I - Introduction to Research Methods & Data Analysis, PHT 7810: Research Seminar, PHT 7112: Measurement in Physical Therapy Research and Practice, and PHT 7130: Dissertation Research Seminar.
+Dr. Cheng teaches following course in the DPT, TDPT, and phD programs: PHT 6700 Evidence-based Practice I - Introduction to Research Methods & Data Analysis, PHT 7810: Research Seminar, PHT 7112: Measurement in Physical Therapy Research and Practice, and PHT 7130: Dissertation Research Seminar.
 He also lectures in PHT 6715: Essentials of Biomechanics and Kinesiology, PHT 6815: Physical Agents, and PHT 7605: Applying Research in Evidence-based Practice.
 Besides he serves as a dissertation chair or committee member on many dissertation committees.

 Scholarly Activities and Interests,